What is the Care Economy?

 How do we care for others in society?

-To find the answer, we shift our focus to the people and systems that provide both formal and informal care.
+To find the answer, we shift our focus to the people and systems that provide both paid and unpaid care.

 Care by stage of life